 - Put “1” as value under the following registry location to make the taskbar more transparent.

-However, you can use the following guide to make your Windows 10 taskbar hundred percent transparent (Hint: It’s a tool)
+However, you can use the following guide to make your Windows 10 taskbar a hundred percent transparent (Hint: It’s a tool)

 Mixed reality portable stuck on hardware check page saying “can’t run mixed reality” you can force your computer to run mixed reality even when your computer doesn’t meet the recommended hardware compatibility criteria.

 These are some windows 10 registry hacks you can use to change several things.
-Watch out, don’t delete registry files and never blindly change value, you might crash the whole operating system or cause bugs.
+Watch out, don’t delete registry files, and never blindly change values, you might crash the whole operating system or cause bugs.

 If you know other registry hacks you would like to tell us, we’ll appreciate that.
-Share it with your friends (only to them who uses Windows 10).
+Share it with your friends (not your MAC buddies).

 Navigate the article